Interior Painting Across the Five Mile, Cole / Ustick & Eagle Road Corridors

 Surface prep (Day 1 of work)

-Furniture protection, floor protection (rosin paper or ram board), fill nail holes, repair small drywall damage, sand glossy or oil-based existing finishes, mask trim.
+Furniture protection, floor protection (rosin paper or ram board with taped seams).
+Fill nail holes.
+Repair small drywall damage.
+Sand glossy or oil-based existing finishes.
+Mask trim with quality blue tape.
+Banister scuff-sanding if scope.

 Drywall repair and prep (Days 1–2)

 Larger drywall repairs with mesh tape and joint compound.
-Sanding.
-Stain-blocking primer.
+Skim coating where damage is broad.
+Sanding between coats.
+Stain-blocking primer over all patched areas.

 First coat of wall and ceiling color.
-4–6 hours dry time before second coat.
+4–6 hours dry time (24 hours for premium products) before second coat per manufacturer specification.

-Trim and door painting.
-Multiple thin coats for smooth finish.
+Trim and interior door painting.
+Multiple thin coats with light sanding between for smooth finish.
 Hardware removed and reinstalled.
+Banister finish coats applied with brush and foam roller.

 - City of Boise Planning & Development Services — Building, electrical, plumbing, and mechanical permits.
 Online portal and in-person plan check.